ymyke/cardio/README.md

 - Bug: Aborting card placement with ESC will lead to a card flash like an error.

-- CHECK: Are lives handled correctly?
-If I have several lives, can I continue a run after losing a live?

 - Add more skills.
 - Scoring and difficulty progress:
   - Should there be additional scores in addition to the rung?
 Something that better